CostiCatargiu/AllYoloModels/README.md

 ## Features

-- ⬇️ Clone/Reclone and prepare the setup for which model you want in just a line of code using **DownloadModel.sh**
+- ⬇️ Clone/Reclone and prepare the setup for which model you want in just a line of code using **DownloadModel.sh**.
 - 🔧 **YoloModelsEval.sh**, **YoloModelsInference.sh** and **YoloModelsTrain.sh** offer the possibility to perform training, inference, or evaluation tasks in just a line of code using a selected model.
 - 📈  Experimental results that were obtained during my experiments using all the models mentioned here.
 ## Project overview